 When the grill is hot and ready, remove the bag from the water and take the steak out of the bag.
 Place the steak on a work surface and pat the moisture off.
 This is key to getting a good crust.

 Cook the steak close to the hot coals for 1-1/2 minutes, total, flipping the steak every 15-30 seconds until a rich, deep crust has formed.
 Transfer the steak to a cutting board, slice, and serve immediately.

 We prefer to use our charcoal grill with a really hot fire.
 The recipe card below gives options for finishing the steak on a gas grill or in a stovetop griddle.

 If you choose to finish the steak on the stovetop be sure to turn on the vent and open the doors.
 Otherwise, the smoke will set off your smoke alarms.
 However, you finish the steak, be prepared for a great, delicious steak! ❤️

 Tips for success:

-- Do not use fresh garlic in the sous vide.
+- Use caution when using fresh garlic in the sous vide.
 Fresh garlic is susceptible to botulism in anaerobic environments.
 Since the sous vide creates an anaerobic environment, it is safer to use dried garlic.
 Save the fresh garlic for the last step when you sear your steak.

 - Use a food-grade plastic bag.
 Strong vacuum seal bags work really well and come in all sizes.
 You can also use these sous vide bags or even a Ziploc bag.
 Just make sure the bag is big enough for the entire steak and it doesn’t contain BPA.
 If you choose a resealable bag, Ziploc brand bags are BPA and dioxin free.